 These tips may help you get started with adapting PowerPoint presentations, but you may want to extend your skills.

 Check out the LinkedIn Learning course “Redefining PowerPoint in the College Classroom.”
+(You’ll need to use single sign on to sign in with your Conestoga email and password).
 This course aims to provide some tips and suggestions for adapting PowerPoint to the college classroom.
 Sign in with your Conestoga email and password.